Margaret Keane: Personal life

 Keane's first husband was Frank Richard Ulbrich, with whom she had a daughter.
 In 1955, she married Walter Keane.
 She left Walter in 1964, divorcing him a year later, and then relocating from San Francisco to Hawaii.

 In Hawaii, Keane became a devout Jehovah's Witness, which she remained throughout her life.
-She credited her faith and reading the Bible for giving the courage to speak the truth about her art.
+She credited her faith and reading the Bible for giving her the courage to speak the truth about her art.

 While still in Hawaii, Keane met Honolulu sports writer Dan McGuire and married him in 1970.
 She credited McGuire with helping her to become less timid and afraid after her divorce from Walter.
 Keane lived in Hawaii for more than 25 years before returning to California in 1991.
 She resided in Napa County, California, with her daughter Jane and son-in-law Don Swigert.

 In 2017, at the age of 90, Keane began hospice care while still living in her home.
 The additional care that she received through hospice allowed her to recover enough "to paint more and relax".
 She died from heart failure at her home in Napa, California, on June 26, 2022, at the age of 94.